 Choose a Sixt car rental in France for a premium service and a reliable rental vehicle.
-Browse our branch menu to find the perfect pick up location and then book easily online.
+Browse our branch menu to find the perfect pick up location and then securely book online.
 Whether landing in Paris, vacationing in the French Riviera or are heading out on a road trip in the French countryside we have your mobility needs covered with our extensive fleet and network of convenient rental car locations.

 Our premium fleet includes a diverse car category selection and hosts an array of up-to-date vehicles.
 With our attractive rates it's easy to drive in comfort and style at the wheel of a BMW or Mercedes-Benz among other prestige manufacturers.
 Whichever model you select for your car rental in France you can tailor it to your needs with our useful add-ons.
 Extra features include additional driver coverage, insurance protections, child and baby seats and navigation systems.

 The renter and driver must present a valid driver's license and an identity card or passport upon collection.
 If you have a visa in your passport you must have either an EU driving license or been in Europe less than 6 months.

 To rent a car in France the minimum age is 18 years and you must have held your driving license for at least 2 years.
 There are further restrictions based on vehicles classes, which will be shown to you on our booking engine.